 5RB is a set of barristers’ chambers at 5 Raymond Buildings, Gray’s Inn, which specialises in media and entertainment law, sports law, and related human rights law.
 Site content includes full text judgments from cases involving 5RB barristers, and in-house articles.

-The Advertising Standards Authority (ASA) is the UK’s independent regulator of advertising across all media.
-It enforces the advertising codes written by the Committee of Advertising Practice (CAP).
-Its web site includes links to the current editions of the codes on the CAP site, a searchable database of recent adjudications, compliance reports, research reports, and recent annual reports.
+The Advertising Standards Authority (ASA) regulates advertising across all UK media and applies the advertising codes, which are written by the Committee of Advertising Practice (CAP).
+This is their joint web site.
+It includes the current editions of the CAP codes, ASA rulings made in the last five years, compliance reports, research reports, and annual reports.

 This online journal is published by the University of Westminster Press.
 The coverage is from Spring 2002 onwards.
 Click on the “Content” tab to access the full text articles.

 Harbottle & Lewis is a London law firm specialising in media, entertainment and sports law.
 The site’s content includes in-house articles and regular eBulletins.
 Registration is required to receive the latter by email: recent issues are directly accessible on the site.
 Articles and eBulletins can be found under the “Latest” tab.

 The Independent Press Standards Organisation (IPSO) is the independent regulator for the newspaper and magazine industry in the UK.
 It replaced the Press Complaints Commission on 8 September 2014.
 Site content includes the Editors’ Code of Practice which IPSO is charged with enforcing, information on the complaint procedure, rulings and resolution statements.